Safavid Talish

-The region of Talish was a governorate of the Safavid Iran (1501–1736), located in the greater Talish, present-day divided between Iran and Azerbaijan countries.
-The territory of the governorate was principally made up of the two subordinate governorates of "Astara" and "Lankaran".
+The region of Talish was a governorate of Safavid Iran (1501–1736), located in the greater Talish, presently divided between Iran and Azerbaijan.
+The territory of the governorate was principally made up of the two subordinate governorates of Astara and Lankaran.
 The city of Astara was its administrative center, the base of Safavid power in the region.

 Historiography

 Primary sources

 There is little information about the History of Talish in the early modern period.
 In contrast to other regions of the Persianate world, no Talish-based chronicles were written during the Safavid era.
 Two Persian chronicles were written after northern Talish became a Russian province.
 The first is the Akhbār Nāmeh (1882) (i.e., The Chronicle), written by Mirza Ahmad ibn Mirza Khodāverdi.
 Another local chronicle is Javāher Nāmeh-ye Lankarān (1869) (i.e., The Jewel Book of Lankaran), written by Saeid-Ali ibn Kazem Beg Borādigāhi (1800–1872).
 Another primary source that may be added to the chronicle-type sources is the Russian survey entitled Istoriia Talyshskogo khanstva (1885) (i.e., The History of the Talish Khanate) written by Teymur Bayramalibeyov (1863–1937).
 Two other group of primary sources are documentary material, and travel accounts.
-Irada Mammadova (born 1967) a historian who studied Russian archives for the matter, especially the Archive of Foreign Policy of the Russian Empire cleared some ambiguities of historiography of Talish.
-The Talish Khanate (1747–1828) was the turning point in the history of Talish, thus most of contemporary studies is focused on it.